cloud-gov/federalist.18f.gov/pages/using-federalist.md

 ## Editing content

-The Federalist web editor provides a simplified tool for editing your website content.
-After opening a site in the editor, you will see a list of pages in your site.
-Pages are nested to reflect the menu hierarchy of your site.
-Select any page to edit its content.
+The Federalist web editor is a simplified tool for editing your website content directly from your web browser.
+After opening a site in the editor, you will see all of the files that make up your website.
+The `pages` folder holds the content that people visiting your website will see.
+You can select any page in this folder to edit its content.

-### Main body content

-Edit main body content of a page using the rich text editor.
-This editor provides a toolbar for formatting options including links, lists, and header styles.
+The rich text editor gives you a toolbar for formatting options including links, lists, and header styles.
 Enter text in the main field.
 Highlight text and select a formatting option to apply it.
 The arrow buttons undo and redo changes.
 Your site should be drafted using links like this: `[Our Work]({{site.baseurl}}/work/)`.
 The "site.baseurl" framing allows multiple versions of the links to be built on preview copies of the site without interfering with the live site.

-The editor supports uploading images and referencing those that were uploaded previously.
+You can use the editor to uploaded new images and insert images that you've already uploaded.
 The image button opens a browser of past images.
 Selecting one adds it to the page's content.

 ### Page settings

-Page settings include additional elements of a page's design, including its title, layout, and permalink — the relative URL for the page.
-Additional settings may be available depending on the template.
+Page settings give you control of additional elements of a page's design, including its title, layout, and permalink — the relative URL for the page.
+Some templates have unique settings that show up here as well.
 For instance, the "Modern homepage" template includes an optional `image` setting for the URL to a feature image that appears at the top of the page.

 ### Saving changes

 The save button will store any changes you made to content or settings on a page.
 There is an optional field to enter a log message describing your changes.
 This log message is useful for reviewing the history of changes to a page.

-Once you save a page, Federalist will rebuild your site with the new changes.
+When you save a page, Federalist will automatically rebuild your site to publish the new changes to the internet.
 This process may take some time, depending on your site template.
 By returning to the site listing page, you may view the latest version of your site or check the log to see the status of recent builds.

 If you save a page as a draft, Federalist will provide a button to view the draft page.
 For those making edits directly in GitHub, the drafts are available for preview (with Federalist login) at `https://federalist.18f.gov/preview/:owner/:repo/:branch/`.